 540 Multinational Marketing (3 credits) This course examines the role of marketers in creating, communicating and delivering value to their customers.
 Students acquire an understanding of the needs of different customers (both domestic and foreign) and address global issues involving product positioning, development, pricing, distribution and promotion.
 Sessions in the computer lab familiarize students with how organizations record and report information pertaining to their marketing efforts.
 Prerequisite: Matriculated graduate business program students only.

 560 Managing in the Global Workforce (3 credits) This course provides concepts, tools and techniques that are needed to effectively manage a global workforce.
 The major focus for the course is the roles and activities of the human resources department in managing a global workforce.
 A secondary focus is the roles and activities of individual managers.
-Prerequisites: Matriculated MBA students only.
+Prerequisites: Matriculated graduate business students only.

 580 Shareholder Value Management (3 credits) This course is designed to help the student understand the role of managerial accounting in creating value for the organization.
 It shows how the internally generated accounting information is used as a basis for managerial decision making.
 Topics covered include the balanced scorecard, activity-based costing system, performance evaluation and cost-volume-profit analysis.
 The course also emphasizes how management planning and control can have behavioral (social) and ethical implications on the organization and the individuals involved.
 Prerequisite: Matriculated graduate business program students only.